 Negative Symptoms

-A set of symptoms which disassociate a person with schizophrenia from normal emotions and conduct.
-They include:
+A set of symptoms which cause people with schizophrenia to disassociate from normal emotions and conduct.
+Negative symptoms include: ⁹

 - Difficulty starting and sustaining activities